 China (Chengdu), China (Qingdao), China (Beijing), China (Guangzhou), China (Hangzhou), China (Ulanqab), China (Shanghai), China (Shenzhen), China (Zhangjiakou), and China (Hong Kong)

 Philippines (Manila), Indonesia (Jakarta), Japan (Tokyo), Malaysia (Kuala Lumpur), Australia (Sydney), Singapore, and India (Mumbai)

 Germany (Frankfurt), US (Silicon Valley), and US (Virginia)

-Your Alibaba Cloud account already has a WAF 2.0 instance: You can add Internet-facing ALB of the Basic edition and Internet-facing ALB instances of the Standard edition to WAF 2.0 in transparent proxy mode.
-You cannot enable WAF 2.0 protection for internal-facing ALB instances.
+If your Alibaba Cloud account already has a WAF 2.0 instance: You can enable WAF 2.0 for Basic Edition Internet-facing ALB instance and Standard Edition Internet-facing ALB instances in transparent proxy mode.
+Internal-facing ALB instances do not support WAF 2.0.

-Only ALB instances in the China (Hangzhou), China (Shanghai), China (Shenzhen), China (Chengdu), China (Beijing), and China (Zhangjiakou) regions can be added to WAF 2.0 in transparent proxy mode.Note
+Only ALB instances in the following regions can be interfaced with WAF 2.0 in transparent proxy mode: China (Hangzhou), China (Shanghai), China (Shenzhen), China (Chengdu), China (Beijing), and China (Zhangjiakou).Note

 If you want to enable WAF 3.0 for your ALB instance, release the WAF 2.0 instance first or migrate to WAF 3.0.

 After you release the WAF 2.0 instance, service errors may arise because the X-Forwarded-Proto header is disabled for ALB by default.
 You must enable the X-Forwarded-Proto header for the listeners of the ALB instance to prevent errors.
 For more information, see Manage listeners.

 For more information about how to release a WAF 2.0 instance, see Terminate the WAF service.